 How to Apply for Financial Aid

 Complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
-UConn’s on-time deadline is February 15th and the Federal School Code is 001417.
+UConn’s on-time deadline is February 15th and the Federal School Code is 001417 for all campuses.
 Students whose applications are received after the deadline may not be eligible for certain types of financial aid.

 Submit required documentation.
 In the event that the U.S. Department of Education selects your FAFSA for verification, be prepared to submit documentation in order to substantiate the data reported on your FAFSA.